-Honoring Choices® is a no-cost, online workshop that will help you and your family with advance care planning.
+We offer a no-cost advance care planning workshop that can be taken both online and/or in-person to help you and your family with advance care planning.
 The goal is to help you think about and share your wishes for medical care if you can’t speak for yourself.

-During this one-hour workshop, we’ll cover everything you need to know to fill out an advance directive.
-You’ll also have the chance to share your thoughts, hear from others and ask questions.
+During this one-hour workshop, we’ll cover everything you need to know to complete an advance directive.
+You’ll also have the chance to share your thoughts, hear from others, and ask questions.
 Family members are welcome and encouraged to come.

 Please join us for this online event.
 You can take part from the comfort and safety of your home or office using your computer or smartphone.
 If you prefer, you can also join by phone.

 You can find information and resources about advance care planning on these websites:

 - Washington State Medical Association has tools and resources to help patients and their doctors have conversations about future medical care.

 - The Conversation Project focuses on helping people talk about their wishes for care through the end of life.
 The goal is to help make sure that those wishes are understood and respected.

 - PREPARE™ for your care is a five-step program.
 It includes videos and other tools that will help you think through your medical wishes and put them in writing.

 Commonly asked questions